Monoclonal gammopathy of renal significance: Pathophysiology

 There are several separate conditions designated as MGRS which are associated with kidney damage (either directly or indirectly) due to monoclonal immunoglobulins (M proteins).
 Most kidney diseases associated with MGRS are glomerular disorders.

 AL amyloidosis is an immunoglobulin light chain associated amyloidosis that involves the deposition of misfolded amyloid light chain (AL) immunoglobulins.
 These AL light chains are misfolded leading to the disordered deposition of amyloid multimers and fibrils in the glomeruli and blood vessels of the kidney.
 Other types of amyloidosis related MGRS disorders include heavy chain amyloidosis (deposition of only heavy amyloid chains in the kidney)(AH) and heavy and light chain amyloidosis (AHL)(deposition of heavy and light chains).
 Amyloidosis is the most common form of MGRS, with the AL subtype being the most common type.
 Extra-renal manifestations, such as heart failure, gastrointestinal symptoms, secondary neuropathy (carpal tunnel syndrome), liver involvement and peripheral neuropathy are very common with amyloidosis related MGRS.
 Light microscopy findings in AL, AH or AHL amyloidosis include acellular deposits in the glomeruli and blood vessels that stain pale eosinophilic, Congo red positive and the presence of apple green birefringence on polarized light.
 Findings on electron microscopy include non-branching fibrils randomly arranged with thickness of 7-14 nm.

 Light chain proximal tubulopathy (LCPT) involves light chains with mutations of the hydrophobic residues of the variable domain causing them to have resistance to proteolysis; this causes the light chains to form intracytoplasmic aggregates in the proximal tubule of the nephron.
 Light microscopy findings in LCPT include proximal tubular swelling with electron microscopy findings showing proximal tubule light chain crystals or lysosomal inclusions.

-Proliferative glomerulonephritis with monoclonal immunoglobulin deposits (PGNMID) involves monoclonal immunoglobulins (usually IgG) depositing in the glomeruli and activating compliment leading to glomerular inflammation.
+Proliferative glomerulonephritis with monoclonal immunoglobulin deposits (PGNMID) involves monoclonal immunoglobulins (usually IgG) depositing in the glomeruli and activating complement leading to glomerular inflammation.
 Light microscopy shows a membranoproliferative, endocapillary proliferative or membranous glomerulonephropathy with electron dense deposits in the glomeruli being present on electron microscopy.
-The lesions stain positive for the Ig (usually IgG) as well as compliment; leading to granular immunofluorescent deposits in the mesangium and glomerular basement membrane.
+The lesions stain positive for the Ig (usually IgG) as well as complement; leading to granular immunofluorescent deposits in the mesangium and glomerular basement membrane.